Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 "**Dammit!
 Pyra!**"

-"**I won't let you..!**" With his Ultimate Lightning Fury Slash, He deftly evaded the soldiers, jumped in the air and aimed for the cannon, stuck his sword into the left barrel.
+"**I won't let you..!**" He deftly evaded the soldiers, jumped in the air and aimed for the cannon, stuck his sword into the left barrel with his Ultimate Lightning Fury Slash.
 Alas, the electricity he released "**IT'S NOT ENOUGH!!!**"

 Tora ordered, "**Poppi!
 ACTIVATE QT MODE!!!
 LIFT UP FROM BELOW!!!**"